rowanthorpe/ws-repl/README.md

   will of course not work.
 * This presumes a relatively recent browser with the usual HTML5 capabilities, code has not been bloated to accomodate old browsers - that can easily be done with backwards-compat javascript shims.
-* In the interests of simplicity this includes no security provisions, so **DO NOT** leave this on a public-facing server without some form of password/token protection.
+* In the interests of simplicity this includes no security provisions, so if you use it in a public-facing web-page **BE SURE** to include some form of password/token protection, and if the backend can do anything invasive be sure to sandbox it.
 * Even then, if running anything more complex than a basic echo-server still think hard how much you trust your logged-in users to mess around with it.
 * Lastly, don't run the backend websocketd as root.
 That would be profoundly silly.